The Wright Estate Planning and

-Your Living Will is the document that allows you to communicate your “end of life” wishes regarding life prolonging medical care.
+Your Living Will is the document that communicates your “end of life” wishes regarding life prolonging medical care.
 It is also known as an Advanced Healthcare Directive.
-You will indicate the treatments that you do or do not want to receive in the event that you are in a permanent vegetative state.
+Living wills indicate the treatments that you do or do not want in the event that you are permanently unconscious.
 Examples of care are hydration, feeding tubes, and ventilators.
 This document does not become effective unless you are incapacitated and unable to communicate your choices.
-This document is not the equivalent of a Do Not Resuscitate order by a physician.
+Living wills are not the equivalent of a Do Not Resuscitate order by a physician.

 Daya Masada Wright Has Extensive Estate Administration Experience

 Daya Masada Wright has served as a Fiduciary Commissioner for Upshur County, West Virginia since 2006.
-Overseeing Estate administration on behalf of the Upshur County Commission includes reviewing Estate documentation, settling disputes regarding claims filed against Estates, making recommendations to the Commission, and guiding executors and administrators through the process including, but not limited, to deadline compliance.
+Overseeing estate administration on behalf of the Upshur County Commission includes a variety of responsibilities.
+Her duties consist of reviewing estate documentation, settling disputes regarding claims filed against estates, and making recommendations to the Commission.
+They also involve guiding executors and administrators through the process including, but not limited to, deadline compliance.

 Estate Administration is the Process of Managing the Estate

-When a loved one dies, all of their possessions including money, real estate, personal belongings, stocks and more become a part of his or her Estate.
-Estate administration is the process of collecting and managing the Estate, paying any debts and taxes, and distributing the remaining property to the heirs or devisees of the Estate pursuant to the Last Will and Testament or the intestacy laws if there is no valid Will.
+When loved ones die, all of their money, real estate, personal belongings, stocks and more become part of their Estate.
+Estate administration is the process of collecting and managing the Estate.
+It involves paying any debts and taxes and distributing the remaining property to the heirs or devisees of the estate.

 What You Need to Know About Probate Assets